aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 This lab will cover Mappings, which allow you to lookup values from a set of predefined keys.

-### Motivation
 A common use for Mappings is to configure a template according to different environments, such as dev, test and production.

-Rather than have 3 similar templates, one for each of dev, test and production, mapping allows you to have one template.
-Keys and their corresponding values are predefined in a map.
-These keys can be accessed in other parts of your template.
+ Mapping allows you to have one template, rather than 3 similar templates.

+ Keys and their corresponding values are predefined in the `Mappings` section.
+These value of these keys can be accessed in other parts of your CloudFormation template.

 ### Key Components